tbaschak/genieacs/docs/virtual-parameters.rst

+.. _virtual-parameters:

 Virtual Parameters
 ==================

-Virtual parameters are user-defined parameters whose values are generated using custom Javascript code.
+Virtual parameters are user-defined parameters whose values are generated using a custom Javascript code.
 Virtual parameters behave just like regular parameters and appear in the data model under ``VirtualParameters.`` path.
 Virtual parameter names cannot contain a period (``.``).

 The execution environment for virtual parameters is almost identical to that of provisions.
-See :ref:`doc-provisions` for more details and examples.
+See :ref:`provisions` for more details and examples.
 The only differences between the scripts of provisions and virtual parameters are:

 - You can't pass custom arguments to virtual parameter scripts.
-Instead, the variable ``args`` will hold current vparam timestamps and values as well as the declared timestamps and values.
-For example:
+Instead, the variable ``args`` will hold the current vparam timestamps and values as well as the declared timestamps and values.
+Like this:

 .. code:: javascript